Achhroo Ram Kapila

-Achhroo Ram Kapila (25 August 1926 – 15 October 2003), usually known as A.R.
-Kapila or Achhroo Kapila, was one of Kenya's pre-eminent criminal trial lawyers, representing a number of African leaders.
+Achhroo Ram Kapila (1926 – 15 October 2003), usually known as A.R.
+Kapila or Achhroo Kapila, was one of Kenya's preeminent criminal trial lawyers.
+He represented several African leaders and political activists, as well as others who lacked the means to hire defence lawyers.

 Born in Ludhiana, Punjab, India, his family moved to Kenya in 1930 and he remained there for the rest of his life.